Making your own Cream Cheese From Scratch is a lot easier than you'd think!

 - Line a colander with a cheese cloth

-- Scoop curds into the the cheese cloth / pour them in.
+- Scoop / Pour curds into the the cheese cloth.

-- Gather the ends of the cheese cloth and let it drain for at least 6 hrs.
+- Gather ends of the cheese cloth and let drain.

 Once it's drained, you have a super creamy, delicious cream cheese from scratch!
 Who know Cream Cheese From Scratch was so easy!
 Thanks, Lynn Rossetto Kasper!